PureMagic: A Dynamic Scheduler for Lattice Surgery: Introduction

+This work makes the following contributions: \begin{itemize}[leftmargin=*] \item The \emph{PureMagic architecture}: a dual-purpose ancilla layout that eliminates dedicated bus patches, enabling every non-data patch to serve for both cultivation and routing. \item A dynamic PureMagic scheduler that exploits this architecture, operating at the logical qubit level on an abstract surface code model and adapting in real time to stochastic cultivation completion times and, within the PBC framework, to T-state injection failures \item A simulation framework that models stochastic cultivation and T-state injection failures. \item An extension of Tableau transpilation that introduces a weight limit, $\omega$, trading gate count for circuit parallelism. \end{itemize}

-We expect Pure Magic to generalize to other QECCs that rely on magic state injection.
-Since new codes are often benchmarked against the surface code, Pure Magic provides an additional criterion for comparing QECC efficacy.
+We expect PureMagic to generalize to other QECCs that rely on magic state injection.
+Since new codes are often benchmarked against the surface code, PureMagic provides an additional criterion for comparing QECC efficacy.